openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

 ## **Model**

-Download `.pth`checkpoint for densenet with the following [link](http://miriad.digital-health.one/models/bmi1/densenet.zip).
+Download `.pth`checkpoint for densenet with the following [link](http://miriad.digital-health.one/models/densenet.zip).

-Download `.pth` checkpoint for optimised model with the following [link](http://miriad.digital-health.one/models/bmi1/densenet_eff.zip)
+Download `.pth` checkpoint for optimised model with the following [link](http://miriad.digital-health.one/models/densenet_eff.zip)

+Inference models will be made available in the [open_model_zoo](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public).

 ## **Demo**
 An example for using the ONNX models for inference can be found [here](http://miriad.digital-health.one/demo/bmi1/demo_bmi1.zip).